tom-howard/ros/docs/COM2009/la1/week5.md

 roslaunch tuos_ros_examples camera_sweep.launch
 ```

-{{% nicenote note "Questions" %}}
+!!! note "Questions"
     * What does this tell us about the *package* that the action server node belongs to?
     * Where, in the package directory, is this node likely to be located?
     * How might we find out the name of the Python node from the `camera_sweep.launch` file?
-{{% /nicenote %}}

 Once you've identified the name and the location of the source code, open it up in VS Code and have a look through it to see how it all works.